dapr/quickstarts/tutorials/workflow/csharp/monitor-pattern/README.md

 ## Inspect the code

 Open the `MonitorWorkflow.cs` file in the `tutorials/workflow/csharp/monitor-pattern/Monitor` folder.
-This file contains the definition for the workflow that checks to see if a random number has been drawn above the number 1.
-Once that occurs, the workflow completes.
+This file contains the definition for the workflow that calls the `CheckStatus` activity to checks to see if a fictional resource is ready.
+The `CheckStatus` activity uses a random number generator to simulate the status of the resource.
+If the status is not ready, the workflow will wait for one second and is continued as a new instance.

 ```mermaid
 graph LR